 - Part of the contingency review included prospects for alternative funding, and other sources have been identified sufficient to fund if successful.

 3. “Grant” Works.
 These comprise WHSA projects, supported by WBC, that fall into 2 main areas (i) extended front terrace and second stair; remodelled first floor, and rear balcony, and (ii) side terrace and refurbishment of changing rooms.
 Regardless of the cost of these proposals, it has always been intended by both WHSA and WBC that they will be wholly funded from external grants to be procured by WHSA (from, for example, Sport England and the London Marathon).
 WBC have and will continue to support that.

+WHSA has ambitions to improve the paying pitches at the facility.
 As with the Pavillion “Grant” Works, the costs will be wholly funded from grants to be procured by WHSA.